ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Introduction

 \section{Introduction}

 The widespread digitalization has led to an unprecedented volume of data being continuously recorded.
-However, most of these data are sensitive, introducing privacy risks and regulatory constraints that limit its usability \citep{gdpr}.
-Federated Learning (FL) has emerged as a distributed and privacy-preserving paradigm that enables multiple devices (clients) to collaboratively train machine learning (ML) models without sharing their private local data \citep{mcmahan_FL}.
-By decentralizing training, FL can incorporate a much broader range of potential data sources—moving beyond publicly available web data or isolated institutional datasets—to include sensitive distributed data from corporations, hospitals, vehicles, and personal devices that would otherwise remain inaccessible.
+However, much of this data is sensitive, introducing privacy risks and regulatory constraints that limit its usability~\citep{gdpr}.
+Federated Learning (FL) has emerged as a distributed learning paradigm that enables multiple clients to collaboratively train machine learning (ML) models without directly sharing their private data~\citep{mcmahan_FL}.
+By keeping data local, FL can unlock sensitive distributed data from hospitals, corporations, vehicles, and personal devices that would otherwise remain inaccessible.
+At the same time, the growing demand for high-capacity models, including foundation models and large language models (LLMs), makes practical FL increasingly dependent on three fundamental requirements: preserving privacy, scaling efficiently, and maintaining model utility \cite{yuFederatedFoundationModels2024, woisetschlager2024survey, chengFederatedLargeLanguage2025}.